Chinese PM Li Keqiang pledges 'appropriate liquidity' in 2014

 Market watchers interpreted the People's Bank of China's (PBOC) passive approach as short-term interest rates spiked as an effort to help curb non-stop growth in housing prices and a message to banks to de-leverage their balance sheets.
 Some have perceived an unofficial shift to tighter monetary policy.

-"We will stick to the prudent monetary policy, keep appropriate liquidity, realise reasonable growth in credit and total social financing and keep prices largely stable," Li was quoted as saying in the statement.
+"We will stick to the prudent monetary policy, keep appropriate liquidity, realize reasonable growth in credit and total social financing and keep prices largely stable," Li was quoted as saying in the statement.

 "We have the conditions to keep the economy to operate in a steady style and maintain the stability of the financial markets," Li said without elaborating.," Li said without elaborating.